Quipu: Numeric usage

-The "reading" of quipu knots as numbers in the way outlined above is bolstered by the fortunate fact that quipus regularly contain sums in systematic ways.
+The "reading" of quipu knots as numbers in the way outlined above is bolstered by the fact that quipus regularly contain sums in systematic ways.
 For instance, a cord may contain the sum of the next n cords, with this relationship being repeated throughout the quipu.
 In other cases, there are even cords which contain sums of sums.
 Such a relationship would be highly improbable if quipu knot values were being incorrectly interpreted.

 Some data items are not numbers but what Ascher and Ascher call number labels.
-They are still composed of digits, but the resulting number seems to be used as a code, much as we use numbers to identify individuals, places, or things.
-For example, Carrie J. Brezine decoded that a particular three-number label at the beginning of some quipus may refer to Puruchuco, similar to a ZIP code.
+They are still composed of digits, but the resulting number seems to be used as a code.
+For example, Carrie J. Brezine hypothesized that a particular three-number label at the beginning of some quipus may refer to Puruchuco, similar to a ZIP code.

-Literary uses
+Non-numeric usage

 Some have argued that far more than numeric information is present and that quipus are a writing system.
+This would be an especially important discovery as there is no surviving written record of the Inca Empire predating the Spanish invasion.

+Making deciphering more complex, the Inca 'kept separate "khipu" for each province, on which a pendant string recorded the number of people belonging to each category.'

+How exactly non-numeric information is encoded is disputed, though scholars are working to collect and analysis khipu data beyond just their knot values, exploring other variables—such as cord twist, color, fiber, attachment orientation, and knot variations—as signifiers of non-numerical data.

-This would be an especially important discovery as there is no surviving record of written Quechua predating the Spanish invasion.
-Possible reasons for this apparent absence of a written language include destruction by the Spanish of all written records, or the successful concealment by the Inca peoples of those records.
-Making the matter even more complex, the Inca 'kept separate "khipu" for each province, on which a pendant string recorded the number of people belonging to each category.'
-This creates yet another step in the process of decryption in addition to the Spanish attempts at eradicating the system.
-Historians Edward Hyams and George Ordish claims quipus were recording devices, similar to musical notation, in that the notes on the page present basic information, and the performer would then bring those details to life.
+Historians Edward Hyams and George Ordish claim, for example, that quipus were recording devices, similar to musical notation, in that the notes on the page present basic information, and the performer would then bring those details to life.

-In 2003, while checking the geometric signs that appear on drawings of Inca dresses from the First New Chronicle and Good Government, written by Felipe Guaman Poma de Ayala in 1615, William Burns Glynn found a pattern that seems to decipher some words from quipus by matching knots to colors of strings.

-The August 12, 2005, edition of the journal Science includes a report titled "Khipu Accounting in Ancient Peru" by anthropologist Gary Urton and mathematician Carrie J. Brezine.
-Their work may represent the first identification of a quipu element for a non-numeric concept, a sequence of three figure-eight knots at the start of a quipu that seems to be a unique signifier.
+A 2005 report in the journal Science, titled "Khipu Accounting in Ancient Peru", may represent the first identification of a quipu element for a non-numeric concept.
+The report details a sequence of three figure-eight knots at the start of a quipu that seems to be a unique signifier.
 It could be a toponym for the city of Puruchuco (near Lima), or the name of the quipu keeper who made it, or its subject matter, or even a time designator.

-Beynon-Davies considers quipus as a sign system and develops an interpretation of their physical structure in terms of the concept of a data system.